-No part of the net earnings or other assets of this corporation shall inure to the benefit of any director, officer, contributor, or other private individual, having, directly or indirectly, a personal or private interest in the activities of this corporation, except that this corporation shall be authorized and empowered to pay reasonable compensation for services rendered and to make payments in furtherance of the purposes set forth in this Section 5.1.
+No part of the net earnings or other assets of this corporation shall inure to the benefit of any director, officer, contributor, or other private individual, having, directly or indirectly, a personal or private interest in the activities of this corporation, except that this corporation shall be authorized and empowered to pay reasonable compensation for services rendered and to make payments in furtherance of the purposes set forth in Section 3.7 and Section 5.4.

-The school's Board, Lee A. Tolbert Community Academy, shall be the governing body charged with the responsibility for the operation of the public charter school.
+Momentum Academy's School Board shall be the governing body charged with the responsibility for the operation of the public charter school.
 The most notable responsibilities shall be as follows:

-- Create and support a clear mission, vision, and performance objectives; - Review and maintain bylaws; - Establish, interpret and enforce policies consistent with the mission;

-- Ensure fiscal health of the school including capital assets, operating budgets, fundraising, and endowments; - Adopt the annual financial budget; - Approve monthly General Fund and other reports and approve expenditures as required by Board policy; - Hire, support, manage, and assess the Superintendent; - Require reports of the Superintendent concerning the school's progress; - Evaluate itself annually and develop itself through orientation, ongoing education, and leadership succession planning; - Establish strategic plans; - Comply with Missouri's Sunshine Law by adopting a Sunshine Law policy as required by law and otherwise ensuring the board and school comply with the provisions of the Sunshine Law, Ch.
-610, RSMo; - Assure compliance with federal and state laws, regulations and rules; - Assist in development of plans and specifications and provide financing for school facilities; - Act as a final appeals board for personnel, parent, and student grievances; - Hear communications, either written or oral, from stakeholders related to matters of policy; - Act as charter school advocates and liaisons between the community and school; - Meeting the terms of the charter and attaining established goals and objectives set forth in the charter document; and - Meeting the legislative intent of raising student achievement and ensuring the school operates in a fiscally responsible manner evidenced by an unqualified audit annually.
+- Create and support a clear mission, vision, and performance objectives; - Review and maintain bylaws; - Establish, interpret and enforce policies and practices consistent with the mission, including an annual review of the Operational Manual; - Ensure fiscal health of the school including capital assets, operating budgets, fundraising, and endowments; - Adopt the annual financial budget; - Approve monthly General Fund and other reports and approve expenditures as required by Board policy; - Hire, support, manage, and assess the Executive Director; - Require reports of the Executive Director concerning the school's progress; - Evaluate itself annually and develop itself through orientation, ongoing education, and leadership succession planning; - Establish strategic plans; - Comply with Missouri's Sunshine Law by adopting a Sunshine Law policy as required by law and otherwise ensuring the board and school comply with the provisions of the Sunshine Law, Ch.
+610, RSMo; - Assure compliance with federal and state laws, regulations and rules; - Assist in development of plans and specifications and provide financing for school facilities; - Act as a final appeals board for personnel, parent/guardian, and student grievances; - Hear communications, either written or oral, from stakeholders related to matters of policy; - Act as charter school advocates and liaisons between the community and school; - Meeting the terms of the charter and attaining established goals and objectives set forth in the charter document; and - Meeting the legislative intent of raising student achievement and ensuring the school operates in a fiscally responsible manner evidenced by an unqualified audit annually.

 Section 3.3.
 Number and Qualifications.
-There shall be a minimum of 3 directors of this corporation.
-All directors must be natural persons.
+There shall be directors of this corporation hall not be less than three or more than thirteen and the number of directors shall be determined by the Board from time to time.
+All directors must be natural persons and residents of the State of Missouri.
 As specified by state law (§160.400.15 RSMo), no member of the board shall hold any other office or employment from the board while serving as a member of the board; no member of the board shall have any substantial interest (see §105.450 RSMo for a definition) in any entity employed by or contracting with the board; no member of the board shall be an employee of a company that provides substantial services to the charter school.
 Any person who does not meet the requirements of state law may not serve as a director.